Crixuszoe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello  gives owner and group no permission but gives all other users permission
+chmod 753 hello gives permission to file hello in the format -rwxr-x-wx